One-shot Compositional Data Generation for Low Resource Handwritten Text Recognition: Impact of Data Generation for HTR

 \subsection{HTR models and Evaluation Metric}

-After generating the synthetic Borg lines, a machine learning model should be trained for recognition.
+After generating the synthetic lines, a HTR model can be trained for recognition.
 For this, we consider two options: A supervised model based on sequence to sequence with attention \cite{kang2018convolve} and a few-shot learning based model \cite{souibgui2020}.

 \textbf{Seq2Seq for HTR} The first method follows most of the HTR models, where the goal is to learn a mapping function from a line image $X$ to a text $Y$.
 It is an attention based sequence-to-sequence model, proposed in \cite{kang2018convolve} and composed of three main parts: an encoder includes a CNN and a bi-directional Gated Recurrent Unit (GRU), an attention mechanism and a decoder constituted from a one-directional GRU.
-Thus, given a line image as an input, the recognition is done character by character basing on the attention mechanism to produce the output text.
-This model showed a competitive results in handwritten recognition with a huge amount of data using various Latin manuscript datasets for evaluation.
+Thus, given a line image as an input, the recognition is done character by character using the attention mechanism to produce the output text.
+This model showed competitive results in handwritten recognition with a huge amount of data using various Latin manuscript datasets for evaluation.

 \textbf{Few-shot for HTR} Since we are using one or few examples of each Borg symbols to generate the data (a few-shot generation), using a few-shot model for the recognition could be suitable.
 Thus, we choose the approach proposed in \cite{souibgui2020}, a segmentation free (works at line level) method for historical ciphered handwritten text recognition.
 It consists in inputting a ciphered text line image with an associated alphabet as isolated symbols to a matching model, where one or few examples (usually up to five) of each symbol should be given.
 Then, a similarity matrix between the line and the alphabet is outputted.
 After that, the recognized text is decoded from the matrix.
-Formally, noting the Borg alphabet symbol size by $N$, if we are providing $k$ example from each of which for matching (the shots).
-The process is considered $N$-way $k$-shot detection problem.
+Formally, if the size of the Borg alphabet is $N$ and we provide $k$ examples from each of the alphabet symbol for matching (the shots), the process is considered a $N$-way $k$-shot detection problem.

-This model was designed to deal with ciphered text recognition, in a few shot scenario, which is why it could be trained on synthetic data (Omniglot \cite{lake2015human} constructed lines) to be tested on the real ciphered data, requiring only the support set.
-However, the results show that this model can give much better results when it is fine-tuned on some real lines.
+We have chosen this model because it has been applied to ciphers in a few shot scenario.
+The method is trained on synthetic alphabets (e.g. Omniglot \cite{lake2015human} constructed lines) and tested on real ciphered data, requiring only the support set.
+However, the results show that this model can obtain better results when it is fine-tuned on some real data.

 \textbf{Evaluation Metric} The evaluation of the ciphered text transcription is done according to the Symbol Error Rate (SER) metric.
 It is similar to the Character Error Rate (CER) for text recognition.
 Formally, $SER = \frac{S+D+I}{N}$, where $S$, $D$ and $I$ are the numbers of required substitutions, deletions and insertions, respectively, while $N$ is representing the ground-truth's line length in term of symbols.